 Appropriate: The language and themes of your quest should be appropriate for all students.
 Avoid strong or offensive language, shocking themes, discrimination, and violence.

-Accessible: Your quest should be in English.
+Accessible: Your quest should be in English and contain files or assignments that other teachers can access.
 (The Marketplace will be in other languages at a future date.)

 - Proofread: Make sure to submit the final reviewed version of your quest.
 Make sure to check for consistency in the story and for grammar and spelling mistakes before submitting your work.